igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The [Memory Utilities module] (@ref MemUtils) provides functions that report the available memory in SRAM.
-These help you gauge in real-time whether your application is approaching memory exhaustion.
-The primary function is `freeRam()` which returns the number of free bytes remaining in SRAM.
+These help you gauge in real-time whether your application is approaching memory exhaustion or the heap and stack are close to colliding.
+The primary function is `freeSRAM()` which returns the number of free bytes remaining in SRAM.